Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Quốc TếBáo Quốc Tế23/01/2024

-On January 22, the US-UK alliance and the Houthi forces both announced new attacks against each other.
+On January 22, the US-UK alliance as well as Houthi forces both announced new attacks against each other.

 Mỹ-Anh và Houthi lại 'khai hỏa' trận 'ăn miếng trả miếng' mới

-US military ship OCEAN JAZZ becomes latest 'victim' of Houthi.
+The US military ship OCEAN JAZZ became the latest 'victim' of the Houthis.

-In a statement broadcast on al-Masirah TV , Houthi spokesman Yahya Sarea said the group "affirms that retaliation against the US and UK attacks is inevitable and any new acts of aggression will be punished."
+In a statement broadcast on al-Masirah TV , Houthi spokesman Yahya Sarea said the force "affirms that retaliation against the US and UK attacks is inevitable and any new aggression will be punished."

 The Houthis, who control the most populous areas of Yemen, say their attacks are in solidarity with Palestinians under Israeli attack in Gaza.

-The Houthi attacks have disrupted global shipping and raised concerns about global inflation.
-They have also added to concerns that the fallout from the Israel-Hamas conflict could destabilize the Middle East.
+The Houthi attacks have disrupted global shipping and raised fears of world inflation.
+They also add to concerns that the fallout from the Israel-Hamas conflict could destabilize the Middle East.

-However, multiple US and British strikes over the past month have failed to stop Houthi attacks on ships in the Red Sea.
+However, multiple US and UK strikes over the past month have failed to stop Houthi attacks on ships in the Red Sea.

 Source